 The Surface L160 is more difficult than some of the other Simple Rail stair handrails to build, but it has an elegant, finished look.
-Whether you are building the railing in steel or aluminum this video will show you how the step handrail goes together.
+Whether you are building the railing in steel or aluminum, this video will show you how the step handrail goes together.

 Not every handrail installation requires the exact same processes.
 This area is designed to provide general installation instruction for the common elements of handrail installation.

-Remember what your Dad told you "Measure Twice, Cut Once" You know the the phrase!
+Remember what your Dad told you "Measure Twice, Cut Once" You know the phrase!
 Figuring out the measurements for your handrail requires some attention to detail.
-There are two ways to figure it out the dimension for your grab rail and how you do it probably depends on how much you like math.
+There are two ways to figure it out the dimension for your grab rail, and how you do it probably depends on how much you like math.

 This simple way to do this is to have someone stand at the bottom of the steps holding the end of the measuring tape.
-Walk to the top of the stairs while each of you hold the measuring tape 3 feet off the ground.
+Walk to the top of the stairs while each of you holds the measuring tape 3 feet off the ground.
 Record the length when you have positioned the ends where you want the railing to begin and end.